 The State Bar’s commitments to access, diversity, and inclusion are front and center in the agency’s Strategic Plan, spanning the work of multiple offices.
 We are the state’s largest legal aid funder.
 Our many initiatives, outlined below, focus where our statewide reach and role as a regulator enable us to have the greatest impact.

-The State Bar's Office of Access & Inclusion and the Legal Services Trust Fund Commission administer grants to nonprofit organizations that provide legal services to low-income and disadvantaged clients.
-In 2020 approximately $78 million in grant funding was delivered to about 100 such nonprofits across the state.
+The State Bar's Office of Access & Inclusion and the Legal Services Trust Fund Commission administer grants to nonprofit organizations that provide legal services to low-income and disadvantaged clients; the State Bar is the largest legal aid funder in the state.
+In 2022 approximately $150 million in grant funding is being distributed to about 100 such nonprofits across California.
 Find out how to apply.

 All lawyer referral services must be certified by the State Bar in order to operate in California.
 We work to ensure that organizations that refer an attorney to members of the public meet minimum standards, assist those in need of legal services to find a qualified, insured attorney or other appropriate legal services, provide the public with general information about appropriate legal services, and establish services for persons of limited means.
 This program is administered by the Office of Professional Competence.
 Find out more about lawyer referral services certification.